A Quest for the Perfect Chocolate Chip Cookie

 - measuring spoons

-- stand mixer fitted with paddle
+- stand mixer fitted with a paddle attachment

 - candy thermometer (for making homemade toffee)